oqolarte/oblong/content/log/afolk.md

 It's rusty on some joints, and it may need some minor adjustments, but I like it!
-As long as it can transport me between two or more multiple points, I'm good.
+As long as it can transport me between two or more points, I'm good.

 [^crmo]: Chromoly steel is a type of low alloy steel